 Now, on to Chapter 4 from Cubicles, Blood, and Magic.
-If you missed the earlier chapters, click here.
 This Tuesday we start with Dorelai in Dr. Xu’s medical examination room.
 What follows is the entire fourth chapter from this contemporary fantasy novel.
 (PG-13)

 Cubicles, Blood, and Magic: Dorelai Chronicles, Book One

 Second edition copyright © 2014 by Lynn Kilmore

 This story is a work of fiction.
 The characters, incidents, and dialogue are drawn from the author’s imagination and are not to be construed as real.
 Any resemblance to actual events or persons, living or dead, is entirely coincidental.

 “Excellent, Dorelai,” Louie said to me in a sarcastic tone as I rested on the examination table in that oh-so-cold medical treatment room of Dr. Xu’s.
 “Glad to see you’re feeling well enough to interrogate Rabbi Eli behind my back.”
 He handed a printout to Xu.
 “Now if you’ll excuse us,” he said to Xu and Eli, “I want to talk to Ms. Trelton privately.”

 “I want the IV out first,” I said.
 The itching of my skin around the catheter was driving me nuts.

 Xu nodded his head as he looked over the printout.
 “Fine to remove it.”
 He shoved the printout in his medical coat pocket.
 But as he adjusted my examination table back to a semi-recline position, we were both distracted by the way Rabbi Eli and Louie glared at each other.

 “You, Rabbi,” Louie said, “have the bloody absolute worst self-preservation instincts of anyone I know.”